School Year

 SIP - Areas of Focus

-Success for every student, every day.
+Success for every students, every day!

-To create a collaborative learning community that inspires success, through high quality data driven instruction, purposeful learning, and amazingly positive experiences for all stakeholders.
+To create a collaborative learning community that inspires success through high quality data driven instruction, purposeful learning, and amazingly positive experiences for all stakeholders.

 (View Marzano Model)